sfmcmullen/ECM1400ProgrammingCoursework/README.md

 ### Getting Started

-Run the code from the terminal by typing ``python main.py`` from within the ECM1400ProgrammingCoursework directory.
+Run the code from the terminal by typing ``python main.py`` from within the Battleships directory.
 A link similar to http://127.0.0.1:5000 will be displayed within the terminal window.
 Click on the link to open the game in a web browser, or just type the displayed link into your browser.
 Then access the placement path by appending */placement* to the end of your URL in your browser.
 For example from the root path http://127.0.0.1:5000/ we have here you would enter http://127.0.0.1:5000/placement.
 Once you have completed the placement and submitted your grid you will be redirected to the root page where you will then be able to commence attacks on the opponent's grid until either you or the opponent has won the game.